The Role Of the Human Brain

 6. How does this neuroscience-driven approach prepare leaders for future challenges and market disruptions?

-By teaching leaders to regulate emotion, break bias, and optimize cognitive flexibility, neuroscience-based coaching produces executives who anticipate change rather than react to it.
+By teaching leaders to regulate emotion, break bias, and optimize cognitive flexibility, neuroscience-based practice produces executives who anticipate change rather than react to it.
 This forward-looking methodology ensures organizations remain competitive, resilient, and adaptable—no matter how quickly their markets evolve.

 7. What distinct outcomes can teams expect by implementing a brain adaptive leadership approach?